bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 ~{stratum~} to use them as a base set of passwd/group/shadow files:

 - {class="rcmd"}
-- cp -rp $ROOTFS/etc/passwd $ROOTFS/etc/group $ROOTFS/etc/shadow $GLOBAL
+- cp -rp $ROOTFS/etc/passwd $ROOTFS/etc/group $ROOTFS/etc/shadow $GLOBAL/etc/

 If you are doing a manual install and you're using a fresh ~{global~}
 ~{stratum~} that only contains ~{global~} files, you can copy over your current